 The user can initiate a client-side disconnect by closing the RDP client application.
-To implement this type of disconnection the client sends the server a Shutdown Request PDU.
+To implement this type of disconnection the client can initiate an immediate disconnect by sending the MCS Disconnect Provider Ultimatum PDU (with the reason code set to "user requested") and then closing the connection.
+Alternatively, the client can first notify the server of the intent to disconnect by sending the Shutdown Request PDU and then waiting for a response.
 The server response to this PDU is determined by whether the session is associated with a logged-on user account.

 If a logged-on user account is not associated with the session, the server closes the connection immediately after receiving the Shutdown Request PDU.